Consensys/mythril/tests/testdata/outputs_expected/calls.sol.o.markdown

 ### Description

 This contract executes a message call to an address found at storage slot 1.
 This storage slot can be written to by calling the function `_function_0x2776b163`.
-Generally, it is not recommended to call user-supplied adresses using Solidity's call() construct.
+Generally, it is not recommended to call user-supplied addresses using Solidity's call() construct.
 Note that attackers might leverage reentrancy attacks to exploit race conditions or manipulate this contract's state.

 ## Message call to external contract